space-sh/ssh/README.md

 - The parameter lists do not have to be as long as the "hosts" list, if they
 - are not then no or a default value is used.
 - To put an item in the middle of a list as empty use ''.

-### Expects:
-- SUDO: optional - set to "sudo" to use sudo.

 ### Returns:
 - non-zero on error